 Chemical engineers are undertaking some of the planet’s greatest challenges in energy resources, pollution control, and new medical therapies.
 They work on a wide variety of projects to chemically and physically transform matter.
-As a chemical engineer, you will solve technical problems, create and improve products, and make lives better.
-With a degree in chemical engineering, you will be prepared to work in a wide range of industries or may go on for graduate study in medical sciences, materials science, or patent and environmental law.
+With a degree in chemical engineering, you will be prepared to work in a wide range of industries or may go on for graduate study in different fields of engineering (chemical engineering, biomedical engineering, materials science and engineering), medical school, or patent and environmental law.

 - Biotechnology engineer